Hi-Folks/data-block/README.md

 ## Installing and using the Block class

-For adding to your projects, the Block class with its method and helper you can run the `composer require` command:
+For adding to your projects, the Block class with its methods and helpers, you can run the `composer require` command:

 ```php
 composer require hi-folks/data-block
 ```

-> For supporting the development you can star the repository: https://github.com/Hi-Folks/data-block
+> To support the development, you can "star" ⭐ the repository: https://github.com/Hi-Folks/data-block

-Then in your PHP files, you can import the `HiFolks\DataType\Block` Namespace:
+Then, in your PHP files, you can import the `HiFolks\DataType\Block` Namespace:

 ```php
 use HiFolks\DataType\Block;